Last updated - March 23, 2018

 The plugin install and configuration is quite simple.
 Once you install and activate the plugin, you can see the settings page.
 You can access the plugin settings from the WordPress admin panel (Tools > Redirection).

 This is another plugin that you can get hold of from the WordPress plugin directory for free.
-With this plugin, you can easily redirect urls to another page on your store.
-It’s quite useful when you have completely changed the url structure of your store.
-Basically, you can redirect you existing traffic to another location without compromising on the page ranking.
+With this plugin, you can easily redirect URLs to another page on your store.
+It’s quite useful when you have completely changed the URL structure of your store.
+Basically, you can redirect your existing traffic to another location without compromising on the page ranking.

 The plugin is really easy to set up and use.
 Once you install and activate the plugin, you can find the plugin settings on the WordPress admin panel (Settings > Simple 301 Redirects).
-You can simply enter your old, inactive url in the Request field and the new url in the Destination field.
-The redirect will happen next time someone enters the old url on the browser window or click a link from another page.
+You can simply enter your old, inactive URL in the Request field and the new URL in the Destination field.
+The redirect will happen next time someone enters the old URL in the browser window or click a link from another page.

-Simple 301 redirects has over 200,000 active installs in the WordPress plugin directory and has over 85 five star reviews.
+Simple 301 redirects have over 200,000 active installs in the WordPress plugin directory and have over 85 five star reviews.

-This plugin too is quite popular with over 100,000 active installs and close to 50 five star ratings.
+Also, this plugin is quite popular with over 100,000 active installs and close to 50 five star ratings.